 The opposite river bank, zooms

-May 19, 2010 at 6:43 pm | Posted in Computer path | Leave a commentTags: 3D, art, C++, engine, fractal, maths, procedural, programming, radiosity, ray tracing, raydiant, raytracing, realtime, render
+2010-05-19 at 18:43 | Posted in Computer path | Leave a commentTags: 3D, art, C++, engine, fractal, global illumination, maths, path tracing, procedural, programming, radiosity, ray tracing, raydiant, raytracing, realtime, render

 A new picture has been added to the collection at the art tab.
 Its name is ‘The opposite river bank’, depicts a copper veined marble landscape based on a variant of Alberto’s Maze function.
 These are some zoomed details of the high definition printable version here.
 The Raydiant engine has been used to render it.
-This particular view of the scenario was obtained during a real time full radiosity interactive walk.
+This particular view of the scenario was obtained during a real time full global illumination interactive walk.

 Leave a Comment »

-Blog at WordPress.com. | Theme: Pool by Borja Fernandez.
+Blog at WordPress.com.

 Entries and comments feeds.